devzwide/devzwide-portfolio/README.md

 ## Web Frontend (`web/`)

-A React 19 app bootstrapped with Vite.
+A React 19 app bootstrapped with Vite and styled using Tailwind CSS.

 - **index.html**
   The HTML entry point with a root div and script loading `src/main.jsx`.